ouspg/trytls/shootout/README.md

 <!-- markdownlint-disable MD013 -->

-* ERROR: should not be present in any of the tests verdicts (ERROR means bug in stub or some other issue),
+* ERROR: should not be present in any of the test verdicts (ERROR means bug in stub or some other issue),
-* FAIL: should not be present in any of the tests (exmample: the library establishes connection even though it should not),
+* FAIL: should not be present in any of the test verdicts (exmample: the library establishes connection even though it should not),
 * NO SNI:  SNI support should exists, and
 * N/A: the library should be available to install from the distribution's